A question word with a “to” verb expresses a special meaning and is quite easily found in formal writing

 (n) Smith (2014, p.
 39) wonders which factor to investigate first.

-One particularly noticeable place where written to questions are found is official information leaflets.
-Because this kind of writing is often advice-giving, many of the verbs need to include the meaning of can, should or ought to – one of the basic features of to questions.
-The to questions particularly tend to appear as section headings (with the “topic-introducing” purpose).
+Within information leaflets, topic-introducing to questions are very likely to appear as section headings – the question words replacing the nouns that such headings usually need (see 178.
+How to Write a Heading).
 Typical examples are Where to Go, What to Do Next and How to Apply.
 When indirect to questions are in this form, there is only one clue that they are indirect and not direct: the absence of a question mark.